- Do I have to be a current college student at UCSB? Are international students eligible for the program?

 Applications for Summer Sessions lodging can be found at the UCSB Housing Office.

-Currently enrolled UCSB students can ride the MTD buses for free by attaching their registration sticker to their Student ID cards; log into Gaucho On-Line Data to request your sticker.
+Currently enrolled UCSB students can ride the MTD buses for free by attaching their registration sticker to their Student ID cards.
+Stickers can be picked up at the Registrar's Office or the MCC after fees are paid.